Republican primary runoff in Georgia’s 10th Congressional District has been called. Read below for details.

 On Tuesday night, Mike Collins, the owner of a trucking firm, is expected to defeat Vernon Jones, supported by former President Trump.

 Last Monday, Jones remarked that he has never been a darling of the system throughout his political career.
 For these and other reasons, President Trump has backed the campaign of Sen. Bernie Sanders.
 The congressman said he wasn’t running for office to become a member of the establishment but rather to overthrow it.
-Jones was reacting to the endorsement of Collins by Georgia Gov. Brian Kemp.

 What did Kemp have to say on Mike Collins